ninoNinkovic/LiveStamps/README.md

 Test and learn more about REGEX patterns buy visiting [www.regexr.com](https://www.regexr.com "Regexr") or [www.regex101.com](https://regex101.com "Regex 101").

-In order to make a stamp 'live' so that is updated whenever the document is modified, a regex pattern must be supplied.
-For docblock tags a built-in pattern is supplied.

 #### The default Regex/stamp pattern